 It pays off to compare different store cards in order to pick the best one.

 It's a mistake to use credit cards for repaying existing debt.
 This is because they tend to have some of the highest interest rates around.
 If you use them, you risk getting into more debt.
 If you are in trouble, you should turn to a debt counsellor who will be able to help you find a better way to manage your debt.

 You can have several credit cards, but it is not wise to use all of them at the same time.
 You should stick to one or two cards which have the best repayment terms.
 You should resort to the others only if a cash emergency arises.

 Try not to buy luxury products with a credit card.
 This is because the larger debt will be more difficult and possibly more expensive to repay.
-If you decide to give yourself a treat, you may prefer to use a store card which has a longer interest-free period or a store finance product with a lower interest rate.
+If you decide to indulge in a treat, you may prefer to use a store card which has a longer interest-free period or a store finance product with a lower interest rate.

 If you are a loyal customer and a reliable payee, the bank may raise the limit on your credit card.
 In this case, you should watch out for extra charges and special requirements which may come with the bonus.
 Furthermore, you should keep in mind that the higher limit is not a reason for spending more.

 You should avoid having your monthly salary transferred directly to your credit card account and then using the card for making payments.
 These transactions involve different fees and charges which reduce your disposable income.
 The more cost-efficient option is to have your salary paid to an account which will give you interest.

 If you require debt consolidation, it is best to use a loan which is especially designed for the purpose rather than credit cards.
 This is because cards come with higher interest rates and may make your already expensive debts even more expensive.